Murder of Ari Fuld: Killing

-On 16 September 2018, while waiting outside of a shopping mall at the Gush Etzion Junction, 17-year-old Palestinian Khalil Yusef Ali Jabarin stabbed Fuld in the back.
-Mortally wounded, Fuld chased Jabarin, jumped over a small wall, and his legs buckled.
-After righting himself, Fuld pulled his gun and shot Jabarin.
-Security video footage showed that Fuld chased and fired at Jabarin before collapsing.
-Fuld was taken to a hospital where he was pronounced dead.
-Jabarin was taken to a hospital and survived.

-Fuld was credited with possibly saving the life of a mall employee when he stopped Jabarin, who ran at the woman with his knife drawn.
-The employee said that Fuld is "not just a hero.
+On 16 September 2018, 17-year-old Palestinian Khalil Yusef Ali Jabarin went to the Harim mall at the Gush Etzion Junction near the Kfar Etzion settlement in the West Bank.
+The shopping mall was open to both Palestinian and Israeli customers.
+According to a mall employee, he bought falafel from her.
+Security footage shows Jabarin waiting behind Fuld for a minute before stabbing him in the back.
+Next, Fuld chased Jabarin, jumping over a small wall, and his legs buckled.
+After righting himself, Fuld pulled his gun and shot Jabarin before collapsing.
+Another Israeli civilian also shot Jabarin.
+Paramedics took Fuld to Shaare Zedek Medical Center where he was pronounced dead; Jabarin was taken to Hadassah Hospital Mount Scopus and survived.
+Fuld was credited with possibly saving the life of the mall employee.
+The employee said that Jabarin had run at her with his knife drawn and that Fuld is "not just a hero.
 He gave his life for me."
+Fuld was one of dozens of Israelis killed in stabbings, shootings and car-rammings, by Palestinians or Israeli Arabs since late 2015.
+According to the Israeli government, most of the more than 260 Palestinians killed by Israelis in the same period were killed while attempting to attack Israelis.